imakewebthings/imakewebthings.github.com/_drafts/2012-04-04-automating-tedium.md

 ## Who Shouldn't Use This

-**If you're a purely front-end developer**, you work on mostly static web projects, and **never** need to touch the shell then by all means, grab CodeKit and [GitHub for Mac](http://mac.github.com/) and be happy.
+**If you're a purely front-end developer**, you work on mostly static web projects, and *never* need to touch the shell then by all means, grab CodeKit and [GitHub for Mac](http://mac.github.com/) and be happy.
 This is probably your ideal setup.
 If you can avoid using the command line altogether, that's awesome.
+But keep reading.
+You may have reasons for using a terminal automator beyond your development projects.

-**If you do everything in vim**, remotely pair-program, have never sullied the hair on your neck with the edge of a razor, or otherwise spend **a lot** of time on the command line then you want something more advanced.
+**If you do everything in vim**, remote pair-program, have never sullied the hair on your neck with the edge of a razor, or otherwise spend **a lot** of time on the command line then you want something more advanced.
 But if you fit this description, you already know about [tmux](http://tmux.sourceforge.net/) and [tmuxinator](https://github.com/aziz/tmuxinator) and stopped reading a long time ago.

 ## Not Black and White

-*Either you use the UI tools or you rock the command line.* I don't want this false dichotomy to creep into your head.
+Here's a false dichotomy for you. *Either you use the UI tools or you rock the command line.* Keep this from creeping into your head.
 These tools don't have to be used exclusive of each other.
 You can easily use something like Consular to launch a bunch of apps and quit the terminal altogether.
-Let's take a look at the script for Waypoints:
+Let's take a look at my script for Waypoints:

 {% highlight ruby %}
 run "cd ~/Sites/waypoints/jquery"